BY LINDA HIRVONEN

 Designers tend to think about every detail of the pattern and convert it to equations that form an aesthetic and well-functioning structure.
 Sometimes planning too much isn’t the best plan.
 The human eye seeks rhythm and pattern repetition everywhere.
 Sometimes it is only when the pattern is placed with a freer alignment or random positioning onto the panels that the use of repetition is not so obvious.

 - Large quantity / vast surface in the building

 For a façade, a minimum of 1000 m2 (or 10,760 ft2) and up is recommended.

 - Element sizes and elevation

-The graphic concrete membrane maximum printing height is 3200 meters (10'6'' ft), so it is advisable from the cost perspective that the height or width of the panel itself is no more than this measurement.
-As long as the panel sizes and ratios fit the graphic concrete membrane size, you are on the right track.
+The graphic concrete paper maximum printing height is 3200 meters (10'6'' ft), so it is advisable from the cost perspective that the height or width of the panel itself is no more than this measurement.
+As long as the panel sizes and ratios fit the graphic concrete paper size, you are on the right track.

 Of course, the final plan and design determine the end price.
 We will be happy to help you optimize your design to the graphic concrete technology in the ways mentioned above and more.

 Now, to answer the question of the day …